cyberark/Conjur-Store-n-Fetch/README.md

 rm -f token.json host.json data_key account.out
 ```

-Next we'll need to generate a master data key to encrypt our secrets at rest:
+Next we'll need to generate a master data key to [encrypt our secrets at
+rest][conjur-encryption]:

 *Prevent data loss:* move this key to a safe place before deploying in
 production!